Claude Monet: Water lilies

 Following his return from London, Monet painted mostly from nature, in his own garden; its water lilies, its pond and its bridge.
 From 22 November to 15 December 1900, another exhibition dedicated to him was held at the Durand-Ruel gallery, with around ten versions of the Water Lilies exhibited.
 This same exhibition was organized in February 1901 in New York City, where it was met with great success.

 In 1901, Monet enlarged the pond of his home by buying a meadow located on the other side of the Ru, the local watercourse.
 He then divided his time between work on nature and work in his studio.

 The canvases dedicated to the water lilies evolved with the changes made to his garden.
-In addition, around 1905, Monet gradually modified his aesthetics by abandoning the perimeter of the body of water and therefore modifying perspective.
+In addition, around 1905, Monet gradually modified his aesthetics by abandoning the perimeter of the body of water and therefore modifying his perspective.
 He also changed the shape and size of his canvases by moving from rectangular stretchers to square and then circular stretchers.

 These canvases were created with great difficulty: Monet spent a significant amount of time reworking them in order to find the perfect effects and impressions.
 When he deemed them unsuccessful he did not hesitate to destroy them.
 He continually postponed the Durand-Ruel exhibition until he was satisfied with the works.
-After several postponements dating back to 1906, the exhibition titled Les Nymphéas ended up opening on 6 May 1909.
-Comprising forty-eight paintings dating from 1903 to 1908, representing a series of landscapes and water lily scenes, this exhibition was once again a success.
+After several postponements dating back to 1906, the exhibition Les Nymphéas opened on 6 May 1909.
+Comprising 48 paintings dating from 1903 to 1908, representing a series of landscapes and water lily scenes, the exhibition was again a success.

 Death

 Monet died of lung cancer on 5 December 1926 at the age of 86 and is buried in the Giverny church cemetery.
 Monet had insisted that the occasion be simple; thus, only about fifty people attended the ceremony.
 At his funeral, Clemenceau removed the black cloth draped over the coffin, stating: "No black for Monet!" and replaced it with a flower-patterned cloth.
 At the time of his death, Waterlilies was "technically unfinished".

 Monet's home, garden, and water lily pond were bequeathed by Michel to the French Academy of Fine Arts (part of the Institut de France) in 1966.
 Through the Fondation Claude Monet, the house and gardens were opened for visits in 1980, following restoration.
-In addition to souvenirs of Monet and other objects of his life, the house contains his collection of Japanese woodcut prints.
+In addition to souvenirs of Monet and other objects of his life, the house contains his collection of Japanese woodcut prints, which had a pronounced influence on his art.
 The house and garden, along with the Museum of Impressionism, are major attractions in Giverny, which hosts tourists from all over the world.